gettalong/hexapdf/benchmark/optimization/README.md

   This is a commercial application but can be used for evaluation purposes.
 There is no way to configure the operations done but judging from its output it seems it does all of the lossless operations.

+  Invocation is done like this: `smpdf INPUT -o OUTPUT`.

 The standard files used in the benchmark (*not* available in the HexaPDF distribution) vary in file